josephryan/Steinworth_CnidarianHox/README.md

-# Steinworth_et_al_2020-CnidarianHox
+# Steinworth_CnidarianHox

-Cnidarian Hox phylotocol, alignments, trees, and scripts used in Steinworth et al. (2020).
+Cnidarian Hox phylotocol, alignments, trees, and scripts used in Steinworth et al. (2022).

 * 01-ALIGNMENTS - directory with alignments used in this study

 * 02-TREES - directory with trees produced in this study

+* 03-SCRIPTS - directory with scripts used in this study not available elsewhere

 * LICENSE - license for files in this repository